 - how to design and assess a curriculum for pupils with profound and complex needs who are not engaged in subject-specific learning

-- insight into leading change and the organisational implications of moving from a subject specific curriculum to a play based curriculum
+- insight into leading change and the organisational implications of moving from a subject specific to a non subject specific curriculum

 - practical suggestions on how to deliver a non subject specific curriculum in the classroom

-- how to assess progress through route-maps and a continuum of learning that takes account of levels of engagement
+- how to assess progress through and alternative model of assessment and a continuum of learning that takes account of levels of engagement

-- how to create playful sensory environments which can support cognition and learning and further engage learners
+- how to create rich sensory environments which will support cognition and learning and further engage learners

 Who is presenting?

-Steve Phillips is the Deputy Principal of Fountaindale School, who has overseen the development of specific curricula for EYFS/pre-formal/semi-formal and formal learners at school.
+Kelly Fedun is the Acting Deputy Principal at Fountaindale School.
+Kelly has overseen the development of a non-subject specific curriculum and a innovative assessment tool for semi-formal learners at school.

-Richard Hirstwood has extensive practical knowledge of designing, and working in, multi sensory environments of all descriptions.
+Richard Hirstwood has extensive practical knowledge of designing, and working in schools around the world promoting multi sensory learning.
 His enthusiasm for maximising the impact of any sensory space is endless!

 When & where?